lzhang714/SIRIUS-develop/README.md

-SIRIUS is a domain specific library for electronic structure calculations.
+SIRIUS is a domain specific library for electronic structure calculations, developed and mantained at CSCS.

 Please check the original repository: https://github.com/electronic-structure/SIRIUS

-This repository is a snapshot of the develop branch of SIRIUS.
+This repository is a snapshot of the develope branch of SIRIUS.
 It was forked on Feb 22 2020.

 We intend to experiment a few things: